 What is it that makes UserTesting so popular?

-UserTesting is the first unmoderated user testing tools ever and therefore had the time to built up the largest number of participants compared to any other service.
-According to their own data, UserTesting.com has over 1.5 million participants on their panel.
+UserTesting is the first unmoderated user testing tool ever and therefore had the time to built up the largest number of participants compared to any other service.
+According to their own data, UserTesting.com has over 1.5 million participants on its panel.
 This allows customers to receive very fast feedback, with access to a very sophisticated platform with lots of possibilities to run and analyze their user tests.

 But UserTesting isn’t for everyone.

 What most UserTesting reviewers dislike is the updated pricing model.
 If you want to test with more than 15 participants (which you really should), you need to get in contact with their Sales team for an Enterprise plan.
 You’ll then be offered a long term contract which one of the reviewers describes as following: